c42f/tinyformat/README.rst

 ------------------------------------------------------

-This library aims to support 95% of casual C++ string formatting needs with a single lightweight header file.
-Anything you can do with this library can also be done with the standard C++ streams, but probably with considerably more typing :)
+This library aims to support 95% of casual C++ string formatting needs with a single reasonably lightweight header file.
+Anything you can do with this library can also be done with the standard C++ streams, but probably with considerably more typing :-)

 Design goals: